Dermatologist Dr. Cynthia Bailey answers your questions about skin care combination with tretinoin and glycolic acid.

 How do you start a powerful anti aging skin care routine with the combination of tretinoin, glycolic acid and vitamin C?

 I start with tretinoin first.
 When people want to try to combine anti aging home therapy, my favorite method is to start them on the tretinoin at night for at least 2 months.
 Then I add glycolic acid.
 When their skin has adjusted to the tretinoin, we add a professional level glycolic acid during the day as I describe below.
 My top choice is my Glycolic Acid 15% Face Cream.

 Then I add vitamin C. When the combination is tolerated and can be applied every day, then we throw in the Vitamin C Anti-Wrinkle Professional Treatment Serum at least twice a week in place of the glycolic acid.

-To help the skin tolerate this powerful anti aging treatment, I add Green Tea Antioxidant Treatment Cream.
-I’ve found that adding the Green Tea Cream to the skin care routine really helps increase a person’s skin tolerate more anti aging skin care products than it otherwise would.
+It is important to use a product that helps fight skin irritation from powerful anti-aging ingredients like retinoids and glycolic acid.
+To help the skin tolerate this powerful anti aging treatment, I always add Green Tea Antioxidant Treatment Cream to the skin care routine.
+I’ve found that adding the Green Tea Cream really helps increase a person’s skin tolerate more anti aging skin care products than it otherwise would.